-Google’s Eric Schmidt said in 2014 that Amazon was the company’s biggest competitor, and his premonition is still true today.
+Google’s Eric Schmidt said in 2014 that Amazon was the company’s biggest competitor, and his premonition is becoming more prescient with each passing year.
 Amazon is fast rising into a realm that has previously been dominated by Google and Facebook: advertising.

-While Amazon is not even close to seeing the revenue that Google and Facebook garner from ad spending, it is quickly becoming an advertising channel brands cannot ignore.
+While Amazon still isn’t close to seeing the revenue that Google and Facebook garner from ad spending, it is quickly becoming an advertising channel brands cannot ignore.
 More people begin product searches on Amazon than they do on Google, and Amazon is opening the door for brands to capitalize on this fact.

-Where are Amazon’s advertising services at today, and how should brands take advantage of this innovation?
+Where are Amazon’s advertising services today, and how should brands take advantage of this innovation?

 Amazon Advertising Today